 - Slivered almonds - These are for sprinkling on top of the croissants.
 Optional but highly recommended.
 Don’t forget them like I did!

 Prep - Preheat oven to 350°F and line a baking sheet with parchment paper.
 Set aside.

-Make matcha frangipane - In a medium mixing bowl, use an electric hand mixer to cream the butter until creamy, about 3 minutes.
-Add in the almond flour, powdered sugar, and salt.
+Make matcha frangipane - In a medium mixing bowl, use an electric hand mixer to cream the softened butter until very creamy, about 3 minutes.
+Add in the eggs one at a time and mix on low speed after each one until combined.
+Sift in the almond flour, powdered sugar, matcha powder, and salt.
 Mix on low speed until combined.
-Add in the eggs one at a time and mix on low speed until combined and creamy.
 Transfer this frangipane to a piping bag and snip about 1” off the tip of the bag.

 Fill croissants - Slice your croissants in half lengthwise and place the bottom halves on the baking sheet.
 Pipe a generous amount of the matcha frangipane on each croissant.
 Place the top halves of each croissant on top of the frangipane.
 Use any remaining frangipane to pipe a line on top of each croissant and press slivered almonds on top to stick to the frangipane (optional).